 Should You Hire a Professional to Install a Garage Floor Drain?

 Installing a floor drain in your garage is not difficult, but it requires some knowledge and planning.
-If you are not familiar with plumbing or concrete work, it is best to hire a professional to do you.
+If you are not familiar with plumbing or concrete work, it is best to hire a professional to do it.
 However, if you are comfortable with basic plumbing and construction skills, you can easily install a floor drain yourself.

 The first step in installing a garage floor drain is to identify the location of the drain.
 The drain should be located in a low spot in the garage where water will collect.
 Once you have found the perfect location for the drain, you will need to mark the area around it, so you know where to cut the hole for the drain.